akvaplan-niva/dois/readme.md

 Notice: The `crossref-works` comand will cache all HTTP responses, calling the Crossref HTTP service just once per DOI.

-## Simple metadata
+## Slim metadata

-The pipeline creates slimmer metadata in the `simple` folder, partitioned to one newline delimited JSON file per year.
+The pipeline creates simplified metadata in the `slim` folder, partitioned to one newline delimited JSON file per year.

 ## Prerequisites